Amanda Given Yap WeiYen

 Associate

-Amanda graduated with a Bachelor of Laws (Hons) from University of London and obtained her Certificate in Legal Practice (CLP) in 2022.
+She holds an LL.B (Hons) from the University of London and obtained her Certificate in Legal Practice (CLP) in 2022.
 She completed her pupillage at the firm under the tutelage of Daniel Albert and was admitted as an Advocate & Solicitor of the High Court of Malaya in 2024.

 Beyond litigation, Amanda has a keen interest in pro bono activities, having volunteered with Street Feeders of KL during her university days – an experience that deepened her commitment to justice and social responsibility.

-- Assisted in acting for a senior Malaysian statesman in a defamation suit initiated by a former Prime Minister of Malaysia, concerning statements made in relation to a complex waiver and debt restructuring scheme.
+- Assisted in acting for the Prime Minister of Malaysia in defamation proceedings commenced by his immediate predecessor, the former Prime Minister of Malaysia, in respect of statements made concerning a complex waiver and debt restructuring scheme involving the write-off of debts owed by settlers of a statutory body.

-- Assisting in representing a member of parliament against an elected Member of a State Legislative Assembly from an opposing political party concerning statements made pertaining to, amongst others, issues of religion.
+- Assisted in acting for a member of parliament in defamation proceedings concerning statements made by an elected Member of a State Legislative Assembly from an opposing political party pertaining to, amongst others, sensitive issues of religion.

-- Assisted in acting for the liquidator of a solvent company in liquidation (“CIL”), with assets exceeding RM 500 million, where its liquidation was hampered by substantial cross-shareholdings with two other associated companies in liquidation.
-In contentious Court proceedings, we successfully assisted the CIL’s liquidator in structuring and implementing a distribution-in-specie scheme to resolve the cross-shareholding issues, which was accepted by the High Court and subsequently affirmed by the Court of Appeal (see: Zheng Yi Trading v Sing Lian Sdn Bhd & Ors [2022] MLJU 377).
-An application by a former liquidator for his remuneration, arising from the illegal sub-delegation of his liquidation duty in an associated company in liquidation was also successfully resisted.
+- Assisted in acting for the liquidator of a solvent company in liquidation with significant assets, where the liquidation was significantly delayed by complex cross-shareholdings with two other associated companies also in liquidation.
+In contentious court proceedings, she and the team successfully assisted the liquidator in formulating a distribution-in-specie scheme to resolve the cross-shareholding impasse—an approach endorsed by the High Court and subsequently affirmed by the Court of Appeal (see: Zheng Yi Trading v Sing Lian Sdn Bhd & Ors [2022] MLJU 377).